 So far as the individual grievances are concerned we need not make a detailed statement thereof by placing on record the cases of several individual lessees.
-By way of illustration it would suffice to state the grievance of only one of them, namely, J.H.
-Wadia, who has been vigilantly fighting his case craving for justice accompanied by sympathy and consideration for the circumstances in which the property held by him is situated.
-It is pointed out that a storm water drain flows underground across the full length of the land leased out to him and thereon no development can take place according to the Municipal Laws.
-The only development which the appellant has been able to make over the property, is the construction of sheds wherein only timber business is being run.
-If Wadias can neither make use of the entire property nor develop it fully in the same manner as others can, they legitimately deserve some relaxation over the others being allowed to them.
-The status and nature of the land held by the Wadias, as pointed out by them, finds support from the documentary evidence available and was noticed by Kirloskar Consultants also in their report.
+By way of illustration it would suffice to state the grievance of only one of them, namely, J.H.Wadia, who has been vigilantly fighting his case craving for justice accompanied by sympathy and consideration for the circumstances in which the property held by him is situated.
+It is pointed out that a store water drain flows underground across the full length of the land leased out to him and thereon no development can take place according to the Municipal Laws.
+The only development which the appellant has been able to make over the propertly, is the construction of sheds wherein only timber business is being run.
+If Wadias can neither make use of the entire property nor develop it fully in the same manner as others being allowed to them.
+The status and nature of the land held by the Wadias, as pointed out by Kirloskar Consultants also in their report.

-We will take care of the individual grievances in the operative part of the judgment by making suitable directions in that regard.
+We will take care of the individual grievances in the operative part of the judgement by making suitable directions in that regard.